ekleinod/gebu/README.md

 - date in the border
 - icons for menu items
 - icon bar
-- no data -> start with editor
-	- special text in display
-- text in display for "no events to be shown"
 - do not show events of categories/eventtypes
-- text in empty table

 ## Copyright